AtulTeamMystic/MM-Backend/docs/join clan randomisation plan.md

 We will use a **Singleton Document** to store the pool of recommended candidates.

 **Document:** `/System/RecommendedClans`
-* **Note:** A Firestore document max size is 1MB.
-Storing 2,000 items in this format takes approx ~80KB.
-This is extremely safe.
+* **Note:** A Firestore document max size is 1MB. v1 only caches 10 entries, so the payload is tiny.

 ```json
 {